winkerVSbecks/generator-angular-fbs/readme.md

-# AngularJS generator (Feature Based Setup)
+# AngularJS generator (Feature Based Directory Structure)

-*Not fully functional yet*
+*Not fully functional and not testing yet*

-A for of the Yeoman AngularJS generator but uses feature based directory structure instead:
+A fork of the [Yeoman AngularJS generator](https://github.com/yeoman/generator-angular) that uses a feature based directory structure:

 	/app
 	  	/feature-name